 Gravity Launched Bullock’s Career Into Space

 Gravity opened to raving reviews for its incredible acting and visual effects, leading it to become one of 2013’s best films.
-The film became the eighth highest-grossing film of 2013 with a worldwide gross of over $723 million, against a production budget of roughly $100 million.
-Bullock was paid $20 million for her role in "Gravity," with an additional 15% of box office revenue, which got her at least $70 million, not to mention a second Academy Award nomination.
-Now that’s how you have a great comeback year!
-But if you think Gravity ended up being her highest-grossing film to date, you’re going to be very surprised.
+T Bullock was paid $20 million for her role in "Gravity," with an additional 15% of box office revenue, which got her at least $70 million, not to mention a second Academy Award nomination.

 Her Next Film Made Even More Money Than Gravity

-If you think that the $723 million Gravity made in 2013 was Bullock’s highest-grossing film to date, we’re happy to tell you that her next movie, Minions, the cute and animated comedy film which all kids love, made almost twice as much as that.
-The film has grossed over $1.1 billion worldwide and quickly became the Oscar-winning actress’s highest-grossing film to date.
-Critics praised the comedic aspects of the film and the vocal performances of Bullock as the film’s villain, Scarlet Overkill, but felt that the title characters were not able to carry the film on their own.
+Bullock's next film was 'Minions".
+The film grossed over $1.1 billion worldwide and quickly became the Oscar-winning actress’s highest-grossing film to date.
+Critics praised the comedic aspects of the animated film and the vocal performances of Bullock as the film’s villain, Scarlet Overkill, but felt that the title characters were not able to carry the film on their own.

 In 2018, Bullock’s Films Grossed More Than $5 Billion Total

-Bullock returned in 2018 from her sabbatical in the all-female Ocean’s Eleven spin-off, Ocean 8.
+Bullock returned in 2018 from her sabbatical in the all-female Ocean’s Eleven spin-offs, Ocean 8.
 She played leading lady Debbie Ocean, the sister of Danny Ocean, who helps plan a sophisticated heist of the annual Met Gala in New York City.
-Despite receiving bland reviews from critics, the film was a commercial success grossing US$296.9 million globally against its $70 million budget and sparked an interesting conversation about the role of women in film and the lack of diversity among film reviewers.
+Despite receiving bland reviews from critics, the film was a commercial success grossing US$296.9 million globally.

 Bullock’s Bird Box Became Netflix’s Highest Viewed Film